By Jan David Winitz, President & Founder

 The city of Meshed is one of Iran’s oldest cities, located in the Khorassan province in the northeast corner of Persia.
 Geographically, it is situated far apart across the great desert from the densely populated western region of the country where the great mass of antique Persian carpets were traditionally produced.
 Therefore, until the early part of this century, its weaving was relatively unaffected by domestic artistic trends, and, of perhaps even greater importance, was less influenced by the demands of the European market.

 Meshed is famous for its master weaver-designers and their family-operated weaving manufactories.
-During the 1900-1940 era, there was a dramatically increased production of fine Persian carpets in patterns and colors designed to appeal to domestic and international markets.
+During the 1900-1940 era, there was a dramatic increase in the production of fine Persian carpets in patterns and colors designed to appeal to domestic and international markets.
 This could not have occurred without the growth of a number of important professional Oriental carpet designers in this area.

 The singularly famous master weaver was Emoghli, who perfected finely knotted masterpieces with spiraling vines, scrolling floral latticework, radiating palmette medallions and a wide array of precisely rendered original interpretations of classical Persian carpet designs.
 His incomparable skill earned him a number of illustrious students who carried on his impeccable tradition into the 1950’s.